BY-LAWS OF THE AREA COMMISSION

 Section Three - Notices of Meetings

-Members and officers of the Commission and the President shall be notified in writing by the (Secretary) or a person designated by the Secretary of the time and place of all meetings and the purpose or purposes of special meetings at least seventy-two (72) hours in advance of meetings, except, the Chairman shall have authority to call special meetings without such notice for what he deems to be an emergency meeting.
-A Commissioner may also waive notice of a regular meeting.
+Members and officers of the Commission and the President shall be notified in writing by the Secretary or a person designated by the Secretary of the time and place of all meetings and the purpose or purposes of special meetings at least seventy-two (72) hours in advance of meetings, except, the Chair shall have authority to call special meetings without such notice for what the Chair deems to be an emergency meeting.

 Section Four - Quorum

-Five members of the Commission in attendance, in person or by telephone conference ( telephone conferencing means the Commissioner not physically present must be able to hear the voices of the other Commissioners and they to hear him or her) at meetings shall constitute a quorum for the transaction of business.
-However, no business shall be transacted without an affirmative vote of at least five members on the Commission on the following matters:
+Five members of the Commission in attendance, in person or by telephone conference or video conference (telephone or video conferencing means the Commissioner not physically present must be able to hear the voices of the other Commissioners and they to hear him or her) at meetings shall constitute a quorum for the transaction of business.
+Ex-officio members are not counted when determining if there is a quorum.
+No business shall be transacted without an affirmative vote of at least five members of the Commission.

 Section Five - Agenda

-The President of the College shall provide the Chairman with a list of those items to be presented to the Commission with his or her recommendations.
-Commission members and all other persons must submit agenda items for consideration to the President or the Chairman at least 14 days prior to the Commission meetings.
+- The President of the College shall provide the Chair with a list of those items to be presented to the Commission with his or her recommendations.
+Commission members and all other persons must submit agenda items for consideration to the President or the Chair at least 14 days prior to the Commission meetings.

-In emergencies, the Chairman, upon request of the President or members of the Commission, may add items to the agenda regardless of the date he receives such items.
+- In emergencies, the Chair, upon request of the President or members of the Commission, may add items to the agenda regardless of the date he or she receives such items.

 Section Six - Order of Business

-The regular order of business at meetings of the Commission shall be:
+The regular order of business at meetings of the Commission may be: